 Learn more about:

 Immunomodulators are most often given in combination with a steroid and a chemotherapy drug.
-They are taken as tablets, usually every day.
-Because these drugs increase the risk of blood clots, most people also take a blood thinner.
+They are taken as tablets, usually every day or for a certain number of days each month.
+As some immunomodulator drugs increase the risk of blood clots, some people also take a blood thinner.

 View the Cancer Council NSW editorial policy.